JulianLeviston/add1/README.md

 ## What is this?

-This project is one exercise in building up an intuition about how to write more and more complex software using denotational and algebraic design.
+This project is one exercise in building up an intuition about how to write software using denotational and algebraic design.

 This is the first program.